MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/analytics/analytics-solutions-teradata.md

 ## Functions, stored procedures, triggers, and sequences

 When migrating from a mature legacy data warehouse environment such as Teradata, there are often elements other than simple tables and views that need to be migrated to the new target environment.
-Examples of this are Functions, Stored Procedures, Triggers, and Sequences.
+Examples of this are functions, stored Procedures, triggers, and sequences.

 As part of the preparation phase, an inventory of these objects that are to be migrated should be created and the method of handling them defined, with an appropriate allocation of resources assigned in the project plan.

-It may be that there are facilities in the Azure environment that replace the functionality implemented as functions or stored procedures in the Teradata environment; in which case it is generally more efficient to use the built-in Azure facilities rather than recoding the Teradata functions.
+Facilities in the Azure environment might replace the functionality implemented as functions or stored procedures in the Teradata environment.
+In this case, it's typically more efficient to use the built-in Azure facilities rather than recoding the Teradata functions.

 For more information on each of these elements, see below.